quangnamng/mobotscp/README.md

-# mobotscp
+# MoboTSCP: Mobile Robot's Task Sequencing and Clustering Problem
-ROS package for MoboTSCP - Solution to the Mobile robot's Task Sequencing and Clustering Problem
+MoboTSCP is a ROS package for solving the Mobile Robot's Task Sequencing and Clustering Problem

 ## Getting started